 IMPORTANT: Go back to the ones that don’t work at all from time to time as you go through this course (and go through it again later) and test.

-Experience and success with past stories can train your brain to think in new ways, and you may discover that processes that didn't work initially have turned into your favorites.
+Experience and success with past stories can train your brain to think in new ways, and processes that didn’t work initially may turn into your favorites.